The first question which most people ask is

 (Information correct as at December 2011 : Ofcom)

 “Local” MUX : initially known as “interleaved spectrum” channels these were originally slated for auction to the highest bidder, but in 2011 the government announced that they could only be used for Local TV programmes, hence the name “Local” MUX.
 However, the name (“Local”) is, by 2016, already misleading because national programmes are being transmitted on it, most significantly (for parents of small kids ! ) Tiny Pop was moved onto it in March 2017.
-The list of possible frequencies and radiation patterns for use by local TV channels is on this Ofcom PDF document and it will be noted that the virtually all of them would be receivable on the same aerial group as the other national transmissions.
+The list of possible frequencies and radiation patterns for use by local TV channels was on an Ofcom pdf but that seems to have disappeared.
+Anyway virtually all of them would be receivable on the same aerial group as the other national transmissions.
 For more up to date details of local TV stations see this web page.

 The “Local” MUXES are due to continue being transmitted after the 700MHz clearance,